browserengineering/book/book/scheduling.md

         self.browser.measure.stop('render')
 ```

-We close out the trace file when the browser stops:
+And close out the trace file when the browser stops:

 ``` {.python}
 class Browser: